Peripheral Arterial Disease(PAD) Treatment

 When it comes to getting the best peripheral arterial disease treatment in India, you can rely on us unhesitatingly.
 With sound knowledge of the disease, state-of-the-art treatment facilities and infrastructure, and adept surgeons, we are continuing to make people smile by helping them in getting rid of PAD.

-Conditions associated with PAD – things you need to know
+Conditions associated with Peripheral arterial disease – things you need to know

-If you overlook the necessity of getting the right treatment for PAD, it might cause unavoidable and severe health hazards.
+If you overlook the necessity of getting the right treatment for Peripheral arterial disease, it might cause unavoidable and severe health hazards.
 The list includes the following.

 The risk of amputation is higher in patients with diabetes.
 It may lead to the removal of a partial or full leg, in rare cases, arms as well.